 Software de automatização de Projetos para Instalações Elétricas Prediais em Baixa Tensão

-In the picture bellow we can see a simplified software animation workflow.
+In the picture below we can see a simplified software animation workflow.

 Total of commits in this project

 Number of days with at least one commit

 Number of Deploys to Heroku

 Number of lines in scripts to help

 From left to right, those graphics are showing my work from 2018 October 1st to 2019 September 30th where each frame corresponds to 7 days.

 As I gained more confidence in using Git for version control, I began making commits more frequently.
 While doing so, I became curious about how much time I was spending between each commit.
 To track this information, I created a rolling mean graph with a window of 50 commits, as depicted in the image below.
 As I had anticipated, analyzing the time intervals between commits proved to be a valuable method for assessing productivity, especially once my routine and commit patterns became consistent.